Search for quadrature

 is possible only because of the 90 degree (quadrature) phase difference

-When FETs are combined using quadrature couplers, this is called
+When transistors are combined using quadrature couplers, this is called

 a balanced amplifier.
 Quadrature couplers